blurrycontour/zuul-gerrit/doc/source/user/config.rst

         my_gerrit
           verified: -1

-See TODO for more annotated examples of common pipeline configurations.
+..
+TODO: See TODO for more annotated examples of common pipeline configurations.

 The attributes available on a pipeline are as follows (all are optional unless otherwise specified):